mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

    # You want to be su'ed as the user that owns /builds/scriptworker, probably cltbld or cltsign
    /builds/scriptworker/bin/pip -v install --no-deps --no-index  --find-links=https://releng-puppet1.srv.releng.usw2.mozilla.com/python/packages-3.x --trusted-host releng-puppet1.srv.releng.usw2.mozilla.com --find-links=https://releng-puppet1.srv.releng.mdc1.mozilla.com/python/packages-3.x --trusted-host releng-puppet1.srv.releng.mdc1.mozilla.com --find-links=https://releng-puppet2.srv.releng.mdc1.mozilla.com/python/packages-3.x --trusted-host releng-puppet2.srv.releng.mdc1.mozilla.com --find-links=https://releng-puppet2.srv.releng.mdc2.mozilla.com/python/packages-3.x --trusted-host releng-puppet2.srv.releng.mdc2.mozilla.com --find-links=https://releng-puppet1.srv.releng.mdc2.mozilla.com/python/packages-3.x --trusted-host releng-puppet1.srv.releng.mdc2.mozilla.com --find-links=https://releng-puppet1.srv.releng.use1.mozilla.com/python/packages-3.x --trusted-host releng-puppet1.srv.releng.use1.mozilla.com urllib3==1.24

-If there’s a compile issue, we may need to grab a wheel or add system packages.
+If there's a compile issue, we may need to grab a wheel or add system packages.
 We may want to delay this update at this time.

-If there’s a dependency problem, we may need a new PR that fixes.
+If there's a dependency problem, we may need a new PR that fixes.
 The taskcluster tests in the puppet PR may miss this if it involves a ``# pyup: nodownload`` module.

-If there’s a configuration problem, hopefully it’s clear by poking around the machine.
-If it’s pinned to an env, that may be part of it.
-I found a virtualenv that wouldn’t allow upgrading a package because someone installed the previous version as ``root``, so ``cltbld`` couldn’t update. a ``chown -R cltbld /builds/scriptworker/lib`` fixed it.
+If there's a configuration problem, hopefully it's clear by poking around the machine.
+If it's pinned to an env, that may be part of it.
+I found a virtualenv that wouldn't allow upgrading a package because someone installed the previous version as ``root``, so ``cltbld`` couldn't update. a ``chown -R cltbld /builds/scriptworker/lib`` fixed it.

-There may be other failure cases; let’s update this list as we find them.
+There may be other failure cases; let's update this list as we find them.

 signing server